Referential communication in heterogeneous communities of pre-trained visual deep networks: Setup

-As we said, the weights of the visual models are frozen (in blue in Fig.~\ref{fig:arch-schem}) and they are not modified at any point during our experiments.
+The weights of the visual models are frozen (in blue in Fig.~\ref{fig:arch-schem}) and they are not modified at any point during our experiments.
 As output from the vision modules, we use their last layer, before the Softmax non-linearity is applied.
-Therefore, the vision module takes as input images and outputs vector representations of the images.
+Therefore, the vision module takes as input images and outputs vector representations.

+While we are interested, by problem definition, in communication between \textit{pre-trained} networks, whose visual processing abilities largely derive from the pre-training phase, in Appendix \ref{appendix:direct-visual-rep} we try to assess to what extent emergent discrimination abilities are a simple by-product of pre-training.
+The results there suggest that this is not the case.